Lighthouse Friends Home Page

-Lighthouse accessible by car and a short, easy walk.
+Elm Tree, NY Lighthouse accessible by car and a short, easy walk.

-Wooden Elm Tree Lighthouse
+Original Elm Tree Lighthouse with dwelling

 Photograph courtesy U.S. Coast Guard

-Jacob Swain had been a popular man in the local community, and a petition was raised to force the Lighthouse Service to reconsider its decision.
+Jacob Swaim had been a popular man in the local community, and a petition was raised to force the Lighthouse Service to reconsider its decision.
 Captain R. McKenzie, the Lighthouse Service Inspector for the area, said he understood the popular sentiment, but wrote, “As a business proposition the Light House Establishment must pay more attention to living keepers than to the relatives of dead ones.”
-The seemingly hard-hearted inspector added that Sarah had “married Mr. Swain some seven or eight years ago when he was about seventy years old and cannot herself be said to have any great claim on the Light House Establishment.”
-Edward Burge began his service as keeper at Elm Tree on April 14, 1906.
+The seemingly hard-hearted inspector added that Sara had “married Mr. Swain some seven or eight years ago when he was about seventy years old and cannot herself be said to have any great claim on the Light House Establishment.”
+Edward Burdge began his service as keeper at Elm Tree Lighthouse on April 14, 1906.

 Had a little dog once - fox terrier.
 Got him when he was a pup and I was over on Old Orchard Shoals.
 Took him with me out to West Bank when it was first built, and raised him out there.
 You couldn’t get that dog to live ashore.
 Sometimes when I took him with me after supplies, he’d run down to the edge of the water and look out toward the light, and whine.
 If the light dimmed at night, or the fog signals stopped, he’d bark and tear around.